 If you have a complaint or suggestion about how the site works, or with how it is run, consider starting a thread on the I Must Protest! board, which is for general site discussion.

-If you can't post at all, or need to speak with Someone In Charge, contact a moderator by email.
+If you can't post at all, or need to speak with Someone In Charge, contact stet by email (at ilxor dot com).

 The boards use a question-and-answer format.
 An individual starts a thread by asking a question, and other posters reply to the question.
 The threads read from top to bottom with the most recent answers at the bottom.
 Each board has a "new answers" page, which lists the most recently updated questions, with newest at the top.
 This is the 'home' page for each board.